David Shepherd (umpire): Umpire

 After retiring from his playing career in 1979, Shepherd decided against becoming a coach, and decided to become an umpire instead.
 He began his second career in cricket, and the one which was to make him world-famous, when he was appointed as a first-class umpire in 1981.
 Quickly recognised as being one of the fairest-minded and most able officials in the game, within two years he was part of the umpiring panel for the 1983 World Cup, and within four he was standing in his first Test: the fourth Test of the 1985 Ashes series at Old Trafford.
 Standing with him in this Test was Dickie Bird.

-From then on, Shepherd became a fixture on the international scene, his round figure instantly recognisable by players and spectators alike.
-Perhaps his most famous quirk was his habit of lifting one foot off the ground whenever the score reached 111, or multiples thereof, they being regarded as unlucky by Shepherd in a ritual dating back to his childhood cricket team days.
+From then on, Shepherd became a fixture on the international scene, his round figure recognisable by players and spectators alike.
+His most famous quirk was his habit of lifting one foot off the ground whenever the score reached 111, or multiples thereof, they being regarded as unlucky by Shepherd in a ritual dating back to his childhood cricket team days.
 The number 111 is known as the "Nelson", and is considered unlucky for the batsman.
 Among other superstitions, he would tie a matchstick to a finger on Friday 13th, so he would be touching wood to bring good luck all day.
 Also famous was his tendency to shake his hand while signalling fours; to this day, many fans in cricket crowds mimic his action while celebrating fours.

 If the situation demanded, Shepherd could be very firm, notably when initially warning the Pakistan captain, Waqar Younis, in the 2003 World Cup against Australia for bowling fast 'beamers' (a full toss that reaches the batsman between waist and head height, being dangerous as it is extremely hard to detect for the batsman).
 Waqar again transgressed and Shepherd ordered his removal from the attack becoming the first umpire to take such an action during an international match.